-The Head of School is responsible for ensuring that staff understand this policy, and that it is being implemented consistently throughout the school.
+The Headteacher is responsible for ensuring that staff understand this policy, and that it is being implemented consistently throughout the school.

 The Designated Safeguarding Lead

 Details of the school's designated safeguarding lead (DSL) and deputy safeguarding lead are set out in our child protection and safeguarding policy, as well as relevant job descriptions.